 This is not a class in which memorizing isolated facts or terms will get you very far.
-You can know every step of the nitrogen cycle, but if you can’t explain why this cycle is important,; how it affects plants, animals, and ecosystems; and the impacts it has on Earth, you will earn very few points on the APES exam.
+You can know every step of the nitrogen cycle, but if you can't explain why this cycle is important; how it affects plants, animals, and ecosystems; and the impacts it has on the earth, you will earn very few points on the APES exam.

-As you go through the class, always be thinking about how whatever topic you’re currently studying is related to past topics and the world as a whole.
-It’ll also help to think about ways humans might have impacted or been impacted by the topic (if its sustainability is in jeopardy) and how problems related to it can potentially be resolved.
+As you make your way through the class, always be thinking about how whatever topic you're currently studying is related to past topics and the world as a whole.
+It'll also help to think about the ways humans might have impacted or been impacted by the topic (if its sustainability is in jeopardy) and how problems related to it can potentially be resolved.